Skip to content

-Importing Media and Web Pages
+Importing Docs, Media, and Web Pages

 Atlas lets you bring external content directly into your projects — images, documents, audio, video, and web pages all live alongside your writing and sync with your project like any other Document.